Nutraceutical & Supplement Merchant Account

 Why are supplement businesses classified as high-risk?

 A prior shutdown does not disqualify you.
-Aggregator terminations are extremely common in this space and underwriters know the pattern.
-The critical thing is to be honest about your history when you apply — trying to hide a prior termination is far more damaging than disclosing it upfront.
-If you were MATCH listed, there are still options depending on the reason for the listing.
-Contact us to walk through your specific history before you apply.
+Aggregator shutdowns are extremely common in the supplement space and underwriters know the pattern well.
+The important thing is to be honest about your history when you apply — trying to hide a prior termination is far more damaging than disclosing it.
+If you were MATCH listed, there are still options depending on the reason.
+Contact us to discuss your specific situation before applying.

 Does InclusivePay support nootropics specifically?

-WooCommerce on a self-hosted WordPress site is the strongest choice for peptide merchants.
-Shopify runs on Stripe under the hood via Shopify Payments, and Shopify’s acceptable use policy treats research peptides as prohibited.
-When your payment processor shuts you down on Shopify, your entire store goes offline.
-On WooCommerce, switching gateways takes minutes and your store stays live.
+WooCommerce on self-hosted WordPress is the strongest choice for supplement merchants.
+Shopify runs on Stripe under the hood via Shopify Payments, and Shopify’s acceptable use policy treats supplement categories inconsistently.
+When your payment processor is shut down on Shopify, your entire store goes offline and you wait for a new gateway approval before you can take orders again.
+On WooCommerce, swapping gateways takes minutes and your store stays live.
 InclusivePay integrates with WooCommerce via Authorize.Net or NMI plugins.
 See our WooCommerce payment gateway setup guide →

 Scroll to Top